Linda Rosa, California: History

-Linda Rosa Fruit Canning and Preserving Company was formed on June 30, 1888, to grow and can fruit and vegetables.
+The Linda Rosa Fruit Canning and Preserving Company was formed on June 30, 1888, to grow and can fruits and vegetables.
 Linda Rosa had its own post office, Linda Rose, from November 20, 1888, to March 20, 1890.
-When the land boom went bust, the town lots failed to sell and the office was closed and mail service was moved to Temecula Station.
-The hotel was torn down and used to build a house.
+When the land boom went bust and the town lots failed to sell, the office was closed and mail service was moved to Temecula Station.
+The hotel was torn down and the materials used to build a house.
 With the failure of his development, Parker Dear went bankrupt and lost the rancho to his bank in 1893.